auremoser/fellowship/log/daily_log.md

 ###COLLAB

+* go through sandy's email and try to make aesthetic changes (they asked me to make fake data :/ no)
+* sent anarghya coffee
+*

 ###CATCHUP
 * answered email from Anarghya and Greg about Vital Signs and IFES
 * worked on Vital Signs over the weekend, sped up, cleaned up data sets, added menus, added toggle explorer